santoshmandal/awssam/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - CreditCardValidationFunction/src/main - Code for the application's Lambda function.
-- events - Invocation events that you can u[README.md](README.md)se to invoke the function.
+- events - Invocation events that you can use [README.md](README.md) to invoke the function.
 - CreditCardValidationFunction/src/test - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.